MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     ![Screenshot of the Azure Database for PostgreSQL Databases page.
 Databases and Connect for the rentals database are highlighted by red boxes.](media/11-postgresql-rentals-database-connect.png)

-3. At the "Password for user pgAdmin" prompt in the Cloud Shell, enter the password that was randomly generated from the **pgAdmin** login.
+3. At the "Password for user pgAdmin" prompt in the Cloud Shell, enter the randomly generated password for the **pgAdmin** login.

     Once logged in, the `psql` prompt for the `rentals` database is displayed.